-Carin has worked with mothers and babies in the acute care setting for 27 years, including 17 as the clinical nurse specialist in charge of staff education and special projects and as maternal/child nurse/ physician liaison.
-Carin developed a nurse-run postpartum care follow-up clinic specializing in the assessment and support of the postpartum mother/baby couplet.
-The clinic focuses on breastfeeding issues as well as screening for newborn jaundice and maternal postpartum depression.
-The clinic also serves as a clearinghouse for community information and education on breastfeeding.
+Carin has worked with mothers and babies in the acute care hospital setting for 27 years, including 17 years as the clinical nurse specialist in charge of staff education, special projects and as the maternal/child nurse/ physician liaison.
+While hospital-based, she developed and implemented a nurse-run postpartum care follow-up clinic specializing in the assessment and support of the postpartum mother/baby couplet.
+The system-wide clinic model focuses on breastfeeding issues as well as screening for newborn jaundice and maternal postpartum depression.
 Carin coordinated her facility’s initial steps toward Baby-Friendly designation.
-As a member of her regional breastfeeding coalition, Carin participated in the coalition’s taskforce to contribute to the writing of the State of Illinois Blueprint for Breastfeeding.
-The coalition also hosts a bi-yearly breastfeeding conference for health care professionals.
-On a national level, Carin has served on the ANCC panel of experts for Perinatal Care.
-She has spoken nationally on various topics of women’s health, breastfeeding promotion and nursing research at AWHONN and Magnet yearly conferences.
-She was also selected to be a podium presenter at various national Nursing Research Symposiums.
+As a member of her regional breastfeeding coalition, Carin participated in the coalition’s task force to contribute to the writing of the State of Illinois’ first Blueprint for Breastfeeding.
+On a national level, she has served on the ANCC panel of experts for Perinatal Care.
+Carin has been invited to present at AWHONN and Magnet conferences on various topics of women’s health, breastfeeding promotion, and nursing research.
 Carin serves as a frequent guest lecturer for maternal/child nursing topics at Saint Anthony College of Nursing.
-On the home front, Carin and her husband Charlie enjoy gardening, traveling, and entertaining “domestic goddess style” for friends and family.
+On the home front, she and her husband Charlie enjoy traveling, and entertaining friends and family “domestic goddess style”.

 Kristin Stewart, BS, CLC

 Kristin has been teaching the art of communication for over 20 years with an expertise in non-verbal communication.
 She received her Bachelor of Science degree from Brown University in Political Science and has had a long and varied career involving travel, performance, and teaching.
-Kristin has been working with Healthy Children Project’s Center for Breastfeeding for eight years and is fascinated by the unspoken communication in the breastfeeding dyad.
-Recent projects include the research of popular culture surrounding birth and breastfeeding and its impact on adolescent women and discourse analysis of breastfeeding in popular culture for the past two decades.
+Kristin has been working with Healthy Children Project’s Center for Breastfeeding since 2009 and is fascinated by the unspoken communication in the breastfeeding dyad.
+Kristin is a lactation counselor at the Center for Breastfeeding.